Prepare data for MOSClip analysis

 cnv <- ov.cnv[, patients, drop = FALSE]

-We are now ready to generate an object of class Omics using MOSClip function makeOmics.
+We are now ready to generate an object of class Omics using the function makeOmics.
 This object is required to run each type of MOSClip analysis.
-It is based on MultiAssayExperiment object, containing an ExperimentList with matrices for each omic (we suggest to use standard names for each experiment as shown in this example). colData in this case will contain class annotation for patients.
+It is based on a MultiAssayExperiment object, containing an ExperimentList with matrices for each omic (we suggest to use standard names for each experiment as shown in this example). colData in this case will contain class annotation for patients.
 Additionally, specific slots for MOSClip analysis exist, including modelInfo, where the user must specify the desired method for data reduction for each omic, and specificArgs, with specific parameters to be used by reduction functions.
 Both these slots must have the same dimension as ExperimentList.

-The list of available methods for data dimensionality reduction is easily visualized with availableOmicsMethods().
+The list of available methods for data dimensionality reduction can be easily retrieved with availableOmicsMethods() function.

 multiOmics <- makeOmics(experiments = list(exp = pseudoExpNorm,